Chiark-Collective/covertreex/docs/RESIDUAL_EXPERIMENT_PLAN.md

 # Residual Experiment & Telemetry Plan

+> **Note:** The experiments regarding "Residual Gate 1" described here have concluded.
+The gate proved ineffective and has been removed.
+The codebase now focuses on the optimized dense baseline.
+See `docs/RESIDUAL_GATE_POSTMORTEM.md`.

 This plan translates the findings from `docs/RESIDUAL_SWEEP_BREAKDOWN.md`, `docs/residual_metric_notes.md`, and the associated source (`tools/run_residual_gold_sweep.py`, `covertreex/metrics/residual/*`, `covertreex/telemetry/logs.py`, `profiles/residual-*.yaml`) into structured experiment stories.
 Every change keeps the audited APIs intact (`cli.pcct`, `Runtime`, `BenchmarkLogWriter`) and treats the gold residual sweep as the reference surface.

 ## Context and Guardrails